kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

   now as it is easily worked around by creating a different image/artifact for each instance/format/quantization of a model.

 ## Proposal

-We propose to add a new `VolumeSource` that supports OCI images and/or artifacts.
-This `VolumeSource` will allow users to mount an OCI object directly into a pod, making the files within the image accessible to the containers without the need to include them in the main image and to be able to host them in OCI compatible registries.
+We propose to add a new `VolumeSource` that supports OCI images.
+This `VolumeSource` will allow users to mount an OCI image directly into a pod, making the files within the image accessible to the containers without the need to include them in the main image and to be able to host them in OCI compatible registries.

 ### User Stories (Optional)